metrico/qryn-view/README.md

 ### Acknowledgements
 - (C) 2022 QXIP BV see LICENSE for details

-- This project is not affiliated or endorsed by Grafana Labs.
-All rights belong to their respective owners.
+[^1]: cLoki is not affiliated or endorsed by Grafana Labs or ClickHouse Inc. All rights belong to their respective owners.
+[^2]: cLoki is part of the cLoki project, licensed under the AGPLv3 LICENSE by QXIP BV